gsllucas/auth_with_biometric/README.md

 # Biometric Authentication

-A Flutter App with biometric authentication, it allows the user to authenticate with fingertip or facial recognition
+A Flutter App with biometric authentication, it allows the user to authenticate with fingertip or facial recognition.

 # Used Packages